 The following few years, I required students to read every night and record the title of their book, the author, and a parent signature on the weekly log.
 That was it.
 This also met with resistance.
 After asking a few parents about the log, they honestly responded that they typically signed it either right before their students left for school on Friday mornings or just forgot altogether.
 However, the parents I spoke with stated that their children did in fact read at home.
 This is where I started questioning the validity of the log once again.

-The following year, I created a Google Form for students to enter their weekly reading online.
-For the first few weeks of school, I heard little feedback about the log.
+Eventually, I created a Google Form for students to enter their weekly reading online.
+For the first couple weeks of school, I heard little feedback about the log.
 I thought making it digital solved the problem!
 When we talked about the log in class, students responded positively.
-However, after a few months, I noticed a few students frequently forgot to fill out the form.
+However, after a month or so, I noticed a few students frequently forgot to fill out the form.
 Yet, I knew they were reading based on discussions and individual reading conferences.
 A few even mentioned that they loved reading at night right before bed, but just forgot to stop and fill out the log because they were so caught up in their books.
 This made me ask a question: Do I want my students to actually STOP reading to fill out a form that is solely for the sake of accountability?

 A few weeks later, I was up in the bosun’s chair overlooking San Francisco Bay, looking down at my students who were begging me to get rid of the log.

 So, I ditched the log.

 This past summer, I reread Donalyn Miller’s The Book Whisperer.
-In the book, Miller describes how she approaches reading in her classroom.
-She’s a proponent of student choice and giving more reading time in the classroom.
+In the book, she describes how she approaches reading in her classroom.
+She’s discusses the benefits of student choice and giving more reading time in the classroom.
 While the entire book resonated with me, a few key things stood out.
 I now believe we all have to take a different approach to at-home reading.